Photographs of the iconic Capitol Dome structure

 - Statue of Freedom designed by Thomas Crawford

-Please take a look at my photography potfolio at Fotolia if you would like to see similar imagery at full-size & resolution please click on the links below;
+Please take a look at my photography potfolio at Fotolia by Adobe Stock if you would like to see similar imagery at full-size & resolution please click on the link provided